ARPA-SIMC/ec-tc/ecflow/ileps_timecrit/README.md

 in the `conf/` directory, and one is in each suite-specific configuration subdirectory.
-They are sourced by each suite job in the order (`conf/runconf.sh`, `conf/<suitename>/runconf.sh`), so the first holds common settings, while thesecond ones hold suite-specific settings.
+They are sourced by each suite job in the order (`conf/runconf.sh`, `conf/<suitename>/runconf.sh`), so the first holds common settings, while the second ones hold suite-specific settings.
 In principle they can contain any bash command, but it is recommended to limit them to environmental variable assignment and utility functions.
-They are sourced with `set -a`, so every assigned variable is implicitly exported without need of using `export` command.
+They are sourced with `set -a`, so every assigned variable is implicitly exported without the need to use `export` command.

 #### Text file templates